pytask-dev/pytask/README.md

 $ pixi add pytask
 ```

-or use pip, conda, or mamba if you like.

 Color support is automatically available on non-Windows platforms.
 On Windows, please,
 use [Windows Terminal](https://github.com/microsoft/terminal), which can be, for
 example, installed via the [Microsoft Store](https://aka.ms/terminal).